Dark Souls: Artorias of the Abyss: Plot

-Artorias of the Abyss is set a hundred years before the events of Dark Souls.
-The player is taken back into the past by a primeval human known as Manus, Father of the Abyss, who was resurrected and tortured by the sorcerers of Oolacile a century prior, hoping to unlock his dark power.
+Artorias of the Abyss is set centuries before the events of Dark Souls.
+The player is taken back into the past by a primeval human known as Manus, Father of the Abyss, who was resurrected and tortured by the sorcerers of Oolacile centuries prior, hoping to unlock his dark power.
 Manus' power went wild and created the Abyss, a dark void that threatens to swallow the entirety of Oolacile.
 Anor Londo sent Knight Artorias to slay Manus, but he was unable to withstand the dark onslaught due to his lack of Humanity and became possessed himself, only able to save his wolf companion, Sif.

 The player, due to their Humanity, is better able to fight off the darkness, and must defeat the possessed Artorias.
 They must then descend through Oolacile Township and into the Chasm of the Abyss, where they take on Manus and rescue the land's ruler, Princess Dusk.
 An additional, optional fight involves defeating the black dragon Kalameet that is menacing Oolacile, with the assistance of Hawkeye Gough, a giant archer who was one of the Four Knights of Gwyn.